google/go-github/README.md

 data returned from an otherwise non-preview method.
 Refer to the GitHub API documentation for details on preview functionality.

+Please note that as of #1280, all releases (major, minor, or patch) are provided on an on-demand basis.
+Simply create a new issue with a new release request, and our current maintainer will work on cutting a new release as soon as they are able.
+Thank you.

 ## License ##

 This library is distributed under the BSD-style license found in the [LICENSE](./LICENSE)